Freedom of religion in Europe by country: Albania

 The constitution of Albania provides for freedom of religion, and the government respects this right in practice.
 The government of Albania provides financial support to the Catholic Church, the Albanian Orthodox Church, Sunni Muslims, and Bektashi Sufi Muslims.

 The government of Albania is in the process of returning property confiscated from religious organizations during the People's Socialist Republic of Albania (1944-1991).
 As of 2017, religious organizations have not prioritized engaging with the bureaucratic processes implemented by the government for the return of such property, and thus it remains in the government's possession.

 In May 2017 United Nations Special Rapporteur on Freedom of Religion or Belief Ahmed Shaheed completed his assessment of the state of religious freedom in the country and stated, “Albania is a model for interfaith harmony.”

 Public schools are secular, and the law prohibits religious instruction in them.
 Private schools may offer religious instruction.

+In 2023, Albania scored 4 out of 4 for religious freedom.